microsoft/vscode-wiki/Native-Crash-Issues.md

 * if the crash was recorded you should see a very large file (`*.dmp`) and a `*_log.txt` file with the same process ID
 * attach the smaller `*_log.txt` file

+**Tip:** See https://felixrieseberg.com/debugging-electron-apps-on-windows/ for a good explanation for how to debug the produced `*.dmp` using Visual Studio

 ## Linux
 On Linux we need to temporarily increase the limit for crash dumps.
 From a terminal:
 * run `ulimit -c unlimited`